Houses in multiple occupation (HMO) licensing

 - have five or more people in more than one household

-- who share amenities, such as a bathroom, toilet or cooking facilities
+- share amenities such as bathroom, toilets and cooking facilities

 How does mandatory licensing work?